-Press the is button to turn off the screen.

-• Use the viewfinder to compose the scene and shoot.
+- Press the (psp) button to turn off the screen. - Compose the scene and shoot. - Use the viewfinder to compose the scene and shoot.

 Shooting Using a TV

 You can use a TV to display the camera screen.

 - Connect the camera to a TV as described in "Viewing Images on a TV" (p.
 100), and set the shooting mode to shoot. - Operations for shooting are the same as when using the camera's screen.